-We need to maintain our ability to be an excellent employer and to provide outstanding clinical services to the local population in Newcastle upon Tyne, while also delivering world class innovation and research which is influential on a national and global stage.
+We need to maintain our ability to be an excellent employer and to provide outstanding services to the local population in Newcastle upon Tyne, while also delivering world class innovation and research which is influential on a national and global stage.

-We need to be able to identify where – and how – we are working with different partners to have appropriate reach.
+We need to be able to identify where – and how – we work with different partners to have appropriate reach.

-Find out more about our latest achievements towards meeting our ambitions in the right hand navigation
+Find out more about our latest achievements and ambitions in the right hand navigation

 Our ambitions are stated at five levels.

 In our organisation: To be an outstanding organisation now and in the future, providing strong foundations to support our regional, national and global reach

 In Newcastle: to be a full civic partner, contributing to the health, wealth and wellbeing of the city, and delivering integrated services.